 DAY 2 Ayapata – Chaquicocha

-At 6am after a healthy breakfast, we will start climbing up to the top of Dead Woman’s Pass (4,200m/13,768ft) which is aptly named due to it being the highest point of the trek.
-During this part of the stretch, we will pass an alluring native forest featuring trees that are over 350 years old before continuing up the steep stairs for about 2,700ft (823m) more.
-We recommend that you take all the time that you may need to stop for breaks because this part of the Classic Inca Trail is considered the hardest and the most challenging.
-Upon reaching the pass, we’ll stop for a short time to enjoy the scenery, but afterwards, we will descend for two hours to the other side of the valley where we will have lunch.
+At 6am after a healthy breakfast, you will start climbing up to the top of Dead Woman’s Pass (4,200m/13,768ft) which is aptly named due to it being the highest point of the trek.
+During this part of the stretch, you will pass an alluring native forest featuring trees that are over few hundred years old before continuing up the steep stairs for about 2,700ft (823m) more.
+We recommend that you take all the time that you may need to stop for breaks because this part of the classic Inca Trail is considered the hardest and the most challenging.
+Upon reaching the pass, you’ll stop for a short time to enjoy the scenery, but afterwards, we will descend for two hours to the other side of the valley where we will have lunch.

-Following lunch, we will begin ascending again for about 2 hours to the second pass of the trek.
-Once we are about half way up, we’ll pause for a moment at a small Inca site in Runcu Raqay, before we continue climbing to the second pass (4,000m/13,040ft).
-After having survived 2 passes in one day, we will go downhill to the other side of the mountain until we reach the amazing ruins of Sayacmarca where we’ll have a quick guided tour.
-Most notably, we will have the incredible opportunity to enjoy the fiery sun set over the Vilcabamba mountain range.
-Once we make camp and eat dinner at Chaquicocha (3,600m/11,736ft), if you are interested in the magnificent southern hemispheric sky, we can revel in some stargazing.
+Following lunch, you will begin ascending again for about 2 hours to the second pass of the trek.
+Once you are about half way up, you’ll pause for a moment at a small Inca site in Runcu Raqay, before you continue climbing to the second pass (4,000m/13,040ft).
+After having survived 2 passes in one day, you will go downhill to the other side of the mountain until you reach the amazing ruins of Sayacmarca where you’ll have a quick guided tour.
+Most notably, you will have the incredible opportunity to enjoy the fiery sun set over the Vilcabamba mountain range.
+Once we make camp and eat dinner at Chaquicocha (3,600m/11,736ft), if you are interested in the magnificent southern hemispheric sky, you can revel in some stargazing.
 Our passionate guide would be delighted to point out the fascinating Incan constellations.

 DAY 3 Chaquiqocha – Wiñaywayna

 Following the completion of day 2, you must certainly be proud of yourself!
-On day 3, we will again start the day early at 6am.
-This day has unanimously been said to be the most beautiful day out of the whole 4-day trek.
-We will commence the hike on the beautiful, gentle gradual inclines colloquially dubbed the “Inca flats”.
-Then, we will enter a jungle cloud forest where we’ll have the chance to experience the majesty of Salkantay—the tallest snowcapped mountain and the most stunning view of the Vilcabamba mountain range.
+On day 3, you will again start the day early at 6am.
+This day has unanimously been said to be the most beautiful day out of the whole Inca trail trek. you will commence the hike on the beautiful, gentle gradual inclines colloquially dubbed the «Inca flats».
+Then, you will enter a jungle cloud forest where we’ll have the chance to experience the majesty of Salkantay—the tallest snowcapped mountain and the most stunning view of the Vilcabamba mountain range.

 Phuyupatamarca (3,650m /11,899ft) is the last pass of the trek.
 It features spectacular views overlooking the Urubamba River, and it is here where you’ll get your first glances of Machu Picchu Mountain.
-As we descend, the landscape will start to change dramatically.
-We will enter another jungle that contains to enchanting Inca sites called Phuyupatamarca (town in the clouds) and Intipata (terraces of the sun).
-After approximately 3 to 4 hours, we will arrive to the camp just in time for lunch.
-Then, as a way to relax, we’ll take a leisurious walk to Wiñaywayna which is notably the most beautiful Inca ruin along the Inca Trail.
-We will take this opportunity to relax and take in the beauty of this ancient site.
+As you descend, the landscape will start to change dramatically.
+You will enter another jungle that contains to enchanting Inca sites called Phuyupatamarca (town in the clouds) and Intipata (terraces of the sun).
+After approximately 3 to 4 hours, you will arrive to the camp just in time for lunch.
+Then, as a way to relax, you can take a leisurious walk to Wiñaywayna which is notably the most beautiful Inca ruin along the 4 days Inca Trail.
+You can take this opportunity to relax and take in the beauty of this ancient site.